davekilian/primer/basic.md

 ## Basic Computing

 > All up review.
-This is the von Neumann arch and all hardware uses it today
+This is the von Neumann architecture and all conventional hardware uses it today

 ## Peripherals